C/O Saira Banu

-C/O Saira Banu is a 2017 Indian Malayalam legal drama film directed by Antony Sony.
-It stars Manju Warrier, Amala Akkineni and Shane Nigam in lead roles.
+C/O Saira Banu is a 2017 Indian Malayalam legal drama film Produced by MAQTRO Motion Pictures and directed by Antony Sony.
+It stars Manju Warrier in the title role along with Shane Nigam and Amala Akkineni in lead roles.
 The film marks the return of Amala to Malayalam cinema after a 25-year hiatus.
-It was released in India on 17 March 2017 and received positive reviews from box office and critics alike.
-The film was critically and commercially successful.
+It was released in India on 17 March 2017.

 Plot

 Saira Banu is a post woman who leads a peaceful life with her adopted son Joshua Peter.
 Joshua is the son of a famous photographer Peter George.
 Peter's unexpected death left Saira as a single mother to Joshua.
 Joshua, participating in a protest organized by the students of the Government Law College, Ernakulam that he is attending and he is also a student of Law College, assaults a police officer.
 He fakes a fractured hand and justifies his conduct, later revealing this lie to his mother.